cortylal/Dataiku_US_census_analysis/README.md

 * predictive accuracy of "<50k" = 99%
 * predictive accuracy of ">50k" = 37.7%

-However, altough this result may help us compare the two models, we must remember that it is strongly subject to overfitting, as we evaluate the model on the same set of data on which it was previously trained!
+However, although this result may help us compare the two models, we must remember that it is strongly subject to overfitting, as we evaluate the model on the same set of data on which it was previously trained!

 #### Simple decision tree